Zren/plasma-applet-gitlabissues/ReadMe.md

-# GitHub Issues
+# GitLab Issues

-A plasma widget that shows a list of recent github issues for a specific repo.
+A plasma widget that shows a list of recent gitlab issues for a specific repo.

 ## Screenshots